-In 2015, CAT authorities have separated the Logical Reasoning and Data Interpretation sections from the Verbal and Quantitative section.
-Generally, Logical Reasoning for CAT section contains 34 questions or more with a sectional duration of 60 minutes.
-The CAT logical reasoning section is also a favorite section of numerous aspirants, but if not careful enough, candiates tend to make silly mistakes and eventually lose scores.
+In 2015, CAT authorities have separated the Logical Reasoning and Data Interpretation sections from the Verbal and Quantitative sections.
+Generally, Logical Reasoning for the CAT section contains 34 questions or more with a sectional duration of 60 minutes.
+The CAT logical reasoning section is also a favourite section of numerous aspirants, but if not careful enough, candidates tend to make silly mistakes and eventually lose scores.

 Practising different types of Logical Reasoning questions can be one way to reduce those mistakes.
 Also, being aware of them beforehand will help to avoid similar mistakes during the CAT exam.